What is Mindfulness

 Reduced anxiety and depressive symptoms

-Better sleep and rest
+Improved sleep and rest

-Support in managing chronic pain
+Support with managing chronic pain

 Greater emotional regulation

-Increased focus, presence, and self-awareness
+Increased focus and self-awareness

 A deeper sense of resilience and well-being